Blood Basics

 Other Resources:

-Understanding Car Crashes: It's Basic Physics - Lessons and a DVD are available for $35 from this site.
-Scroll down the page to find the information.
+Understanding Car Crashes: It's Basic Physics - Lessons and videos are available on this page.
+Scroll down to find the information and see the other resources available.

 I developed this geocaching activity for use with the CSI summer camp program at the Smithsonian in DC.
 For this activity, teams of students use GSP receivers to find 10 "evidence" caches.
 Each cache contains a cache card with 3-4 questions the students must answer or tasks they need complete.
 Each cache has a different theme and relate to the material the students investigated during the camp.
 After a team completes a cache and has all the correct answers, they are provided with a clue card that will help them determine the next waypoint in the adventure.